nahid7474/AD/README.md

 ![image](https://github.com/nahid7474/AD/assets/170605912/a2d6414a-0c5c-4c9e-9742-b7eb8bc7f4a9)

-Finish the wizarz and refresh the DC.
+Finish the wizard and refresh the DC.
 It appears with green Icons, up arrows etc indicating I have configured it successfully.

 ![image](https://github.com/nahid7474/AD/assets/170605912/bfdb46a5-e5e5-48e3-a1e7-95bbfe0e40a3)